How to Close a Company (D.O.O.) in Montenegro in 2026: Step-by-Step Instructions

 Although you can open a company in Montenegro in just a couple of days, the process of closing one has always been surrounded by myths about how difficult and expensive it is.
 In reality, the procedure is transparent, but in 2026 tax compliance is monitored more strictly than ever.
 Let’s look at how to liquidate a company legally, how much it really costs, and why “just abandoning” a company is the worst possible idea.

-The most popular way to get rid of an unnecessary legal entity is voluntary liquidation through the simplified procedure (skraćeni postupak).
+.
 In the context of the mass closure of inactive D.O.O.s in 2026, 90% of owners are taking this route.
 The main condition: the company must have enough money to pay off all debts, or have no debts at all.

 Unlike full liquidation, which takes months, the simplified option allows you to resolve the matter in a few weeks, if your documents are in perfect order.
 The method is simple: the founders declare to the state that they owe nobody anything and ask for the company to be removed from the register.